Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 - Money can be used at virtually any accredited college in the country.

-- Account owners can make a lump-sum contribution of up to $75,000 per beneficiary or $150,000 if married filing jointly and avoid incurring a taxable gift on this amount by electing to use five years of the annual gift tax exclusion all in one year.
+- Account owners can make a lump-sum contribution of up to $95,000 per beneficiary or $190,000 if married filing jointly and avoid incurring a taxable gift on this amount by electing to use five years of the annual gift tax exclusion all in one year.
+Learn more here.

 529 Savings Plan Disadvantages

-Market Volatility: Although most financial and college experts champion the 529, it is important to remember that 529 savings plans are tied to the stock market in some way, which means there is inherent risk.
+Market Volatility: Although most financial and college experts champion 529 savings plans, it is essential to remember that these plans are tied to the stock market, which inherently carries risk.
 You will see peaks and troughs—and potentially, massive troughs at inopportune times.
+Ensure your plan has an age-based allocation that becomes more conservative as your child approaches college age.

 What happens if a family’s prized college funding asset—the 529 plan—suddenly becomes a “229 plan” in the year before your child heads off to school?
 You want options and contingencies in place to keep you afloat when something like this happens.
 This is where a financial planner who knows the college funding game can help you.